dabrahams/www.boostcon.com/content/news/registration-extended-09.rst

 :Date: 2009-04-08

-:Summary: Early registration deadline extended
+:Summary: You can still register for only $599!

-In recognition of the economic climate, and in order to make possible the maximum participation this year, we've from April 1st to April 26th the date by which you can register for only $599.
+In recognition of the economic climate, and in order to make possible the maximum participation this year, we've extended the early registration deadline from April 1st to April 26th.
 Make your plans for Aspen now!